Deutsche Bank names COO of new wealth management unit

 Eilbeck, formerly COO of the German bank’s global rates and commodities business, will report to Michele Faissola, head of the unit which was formed last week as part of a restructuring.

 Faissola was formerly head of rates and commodities at the bank.
-The new business he heads will be overseen by a 18-member management committee which Deutsche Bank announced on Monday.
+The new business he heads will be overseen by a 21-member management committee which Deutsche Bank announced on Monday.

 As part of a strategy overhaul unveiled last week, Deutsche Bank wants to more than double annual pretax profit at asset and wealth management to 1.7 billion euros by 2015, through integrating businesses it had tried to sell as recently as May with other investment operations previously run by the investment bank.